Our news and events

-The SEMPRE project is coorganising a workshop entitled “Building capacities for bottom-up social innovation in regional development” on Tuesday, 10th October 2017 in Brussels.
-The event takes place during the European Week of Regions and Cities.
+The SEMPRE project has coorganised a workshop entitled “Building capacities for bottom-up social innovation in regional development” on Tuesday, 10 October 2017 in Brussels.
+The event took place during the European Week of Regions and Cities.

 16 asylum seekers and migrants are taking part in a practice company in the first SEMPRE micro project created in Nordfriesland, Germany.